framdani/minishell/README.md

 The shell that we should create must implement the builtins like in bash :

 - echo  : write arguments to the standard output.
 - pwd   : present working directory.
-- env
+- env   : set environment and execute command, or print environment.
-- unset
+- unset : delete variables.
 - export
 - cd
 - exit